eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 1. Refer to the [code for the sample digital twin consumer](../../../samples/tutorial/consumer/src/main.rs).

 1. One function of interest in the [code for the sample digital twin consumer](../../../samples/tutorial/consumer/src/main.rs) is the `discover_digital_twin_provider_using_ibeji` helper function in the [sample commons utils](../../../samples/common/src/utils.rs).
-This function is a helper function for discovering a digital twin provider through the In-Vehicle Digital Twin Service.
+This is a helper function for discovering a digital twin provider through the In-Vehicle Digital Twin Service.

     ```rust
     /// Use Ibeji to discover the endpoint for a digital twin provider that satifies the requirements.